xc93/xc93.github.io.backup/_pages/about.md

 permalink: /
 description: >
   Welcome to my homepage.
-  I'm a PhD student in Computer Science at the University of Illinois Urbana-Champaign.
+  I'm a PhD graduand in Computer Science at the University of Illinois Urbana-Champaign.
   My research interests are in logic and formal methods, with a focus on improving the trustworthiness of programs, programming language implementations, and formal analysis tools.